pimoroni/picade-hat/README.md

 * Optionally: set up i2s audio to work with Picade HAT
 * Optionally: re-route the Pi's act LED and give you control over the trigger function

-Once installed, you can change the line in `/boot/config.txt` to customise your Picade HAT install:
+Once installed, you can change the line in `/boot/firmware/config.txt` (or `boot/config.txt` in older OSes) to customise your Picade HAT install:

 Bind up/down/left/right to wasd and disable digital audio: